 About this author

-Rich joined CGI in 2007 working across its utilities offerings.
-He has over 25 years’ experience in the utilities sector, covering areas including competitive energy markets and smart meter/grid strategy.
-Rich is a regular speaker at utility events and has authored numerous papers and ...
+Rich joined CGI in 2007 working across its “digital” utilities offerings.
+He has over 30 years’ experience in the utilities sector, covering areas including competitive energy markets, energy services and smart meter and smart grid strategy.
+He is active in the leadership of a ...